BearStudio/start-ui-web-docs/README.md

 The documentation uses Nextra from Vercel, so it's based on NextJS.
 You can check the [documentation](https://nextra.site) for more information.

+## Integrate screenshots

+For keep consistency between all documentation's screenshots, make sure to follow up these rules :

+1. Desktop screenshots dimensions are 1280x800
+2. Mobile screenshots dimensions are 390x844 (iPhone 12 Pro)
+3. Screenshots have to be with application in dark mode
+4. Put every feature/guide's screenshots in a folder named like `my-feature` in `public/images/screenshots/my-feature`
+5. Import screenshots using `@/screenshots/my-feature/my-screenshot` path

+Here is a tutorial for make perfect screenshots for this documentation (with Google Chrome)

+1. If set, deactivate scrollbar always display
+2. Go to [start-ui [web]](https://demo.start-ui/com), and then go the page you want to screen
+3. Open the developer tools, and open device toolbar
+4. 1.
+For desktop screenshot, set dimensions manually at 1280x800 (you can create a custom device with these dimensions).
+   2. For mobile screenshot, set dimensions to iPhone 12 Pro (or manually at 390x844)
+5. Click on three dots on the right of device toolbar and click on "Capture screenshot"
+6. The screenshot is download with dimensions defined

 ## Components

 Some components have been developed and could be used in documentation pages.